-John Oliver On Facts, Donald Trump, And The Supreme Court For Dogs
+John Oliver On Facts, Donald Trump And The Supreme Court For Dogs

 [It's] like alchemy.
 That's the ingredients with which we make this show. ...
 At its best, you're taking depth of research and then writers who can find a way to articulate that immensely complicated information in a funny, palatable way. ...

-We rigorously fact check absolutely every single thing in the show.
-Not just the things that you see over my shoulder, not just any statistic that you see in a clip on screen, but, you know, we independently fact check everything that appears as a fact.
+We rigorously fact-check absolutely every single thing in the show.
+Not just the things that you see over my shoulder, not just any statistic that you see in a clip on screen, but, you know, we independently fact-check everything that appears as a fact.

 So if there is someone saying on TV, "I was screwed over by a car loan company because I signed this loan," we will speak to the local news source to say, "Does the person have documentation for that?
 Did you get it?
 If they don't, or they don't know, we will try and find that person and if we can't back it up we won't use it.
-So we are we are fact checking so deeply, down the process — way more deeply than anybody needs to care about, other than the fact that it matters to me, and to all of us that we do it because you can't build jokes on sand or they collapse. ...
+So we are we are fact-checking so deeply, down the process — way more deeply than anybody needs to care about, other than the fact that it matters to me, and to all of us that we do it because you can't build jokes on sand or they collapse. ...

 If you're talking about important things that's the very baseline of what you should be doing. ...
 Any joke is worthless if it's built upon a lie. ...
 Sometimes we're taking swings so big that if we get something wrong we're in serious trouble. ...
 If we get something wrong there that's going to be the last show we ever do.